Filter Options

 What are the options to extend my 7-day Kenya safari?

 “There are several options to extend a 7-day safari in Kenya.
 While wildlife viewing on the open savannah might be your main incentive to come to Kenya, there are plenty of reasons why you might want to extend your time in the region.
 You’ll probably fly into Nairobi to start your safari from there.
 This is, in fact, one of Africa’s main transport hubs, and many of East Africa’s other highlights are just a short plane hop away.
-A very popular add-on is a gorilla trek in Rwanda.
-Looking one of our closest relatives in the eye is a once-in-a-lifetime experience.
-These gentle giants live in Volcanoes National Park in the Virunga Mountains.
-Other activities on offer here include volcano hikes, golden monkey tracking and a caving expedition.
 Serious hikers might want to bag a peak before heading back home.
 The main contenders are Mt Kenya, Africa’s second-highest mountain, or Mt Kilimanjaro in Tanzania, Africa’s highest mountain.
 Although less known, the stunningly scenic Mt Kenya is arguably the most challenging of the two and is definitely less crowded.
-If you’re in need of some relaxation, you can head to Kenya’s beautiful coastline or Zanzibar in neighboring Tanzania.
-Both have many beach resorts and smaller boutique hotels to choose from.
-Alternatively, to really get away from it all, you can fly to Mauritius or the Seychelles for pure island bliss.”
+If you’re in need of some relaxation, you can head to Kenya’s beautiful coastline with many beach resorts and smaller boutique hotels to choose from.”

 3